nopnop2002/esp-idf-espnow-gateway/Linux/README.md

 I ported from [here](https://github.com/thomasfla/Linux-ESPNOW).
 I tried it on Ubuntu 20.04.

-1.Insert a USB-WiFi dongle into your Linux machine and use the following command to see if the driver supports it.
+## Insert a USB-WiFi dongle into your Linux machine and use the following command to see if the driver supports it.
 ```
 $ nmcli device wifi
 *  SSID                MODE   CHAN  RATE       SIGNAL  BARS  SECURITY